 After you get a suprapubic catheter, you may notice a change in the way you live your life.
 You might find it more comfortable than other types you've used, and you'll be able to do most of the activities that you enjoy.

 A suprapubic catheter is a way for you to get urine out of your body if you have trouble peeing on your own.
-A doctor puts a tube into your bladder through a cut that he makes in your belly.
+A doctor puts a tube into your bladder through a cut that they make in your belly.
 Your pee flows into a bag that's outside your body.

 Keep Up an Active Life